igorbenav/FastAPI-boilerplate/README.md

 - 🤸‍♂️ Flexible
 - 🚚 Easy running with docker compose
 - ⚖️ NGINX Reverse Proxy and Load Balancing
-- 📊 Prometheus metrics with Monitoring monitoring
+- 📊 Prometheus metrics with Grafana dashboards for monitoring
 - 📖 Loki and open telemetrics for logging

 ## 2. Contents